Unifying Summary Statistic Selection for Approximate Bayesian Computation: Discussion

-Sequential methods can reduce the computational burden of likelihood-free inference \citep{Lueckmann2017,Papamakarios2016,Chen2021MutualInfo}, but we focused on learning summaries by simulating directly from the prior predictive distribution for two reasons: First, we wanted to isolate the effect of summary selection without introducing possible confounders.
+Sequential methods can reduce the computational burden of likelihood-free inference \citep{Lueckmann2017,Papamakarios2016,Chen2021MutualInfo}, but we focused on learning summaries for rejection ABC for two reasons: First, we wanted to isolate the effect of summary selection without introducing confounders.
 We omitted regression adjustment for ABC samples \citep{Beaumont2002ABC} for the same reason.
-Second, learning global summaries allows for one-shot inference because we do not need to retrain models for each example.
+Second, learning global summaries allows for amortized inference because we do not need to retrain models for each example.
 Investigating the interaction between sequential methods and learning summaries could shed light on how different aspects of the data inform parameters in different regions of the parameter space, as illustrated in \cref{fig:piecewise}.

-The summaries of the mixture density networks employed in \cref{sec:experiments} could have arbitrary scales which can be problematic for ABC.
-We standardised summaries after extraction to mitigate this problem, but more general metric learning approaches could further improve ABC with MDN-compressed summaries \citep{GonzalezVanegas2019}.
-Investigating the impact of model misspecification on ABC is an active area of research \citep{Frazier2020}, and comparing the robustness of different summary selection methods should be considered in future work.
+The summaries of the mixture density networks in \cref{sec:experiments} can have arbitrary scales which can be problematic for ABC.
+We standardized summaries after extraction to mitigate this problem, but metric learning approaches could further improve ABC with MDN-compressed summaries \citep{GonzalezVanegas2019}.
+Investigating the impact of model misspecification on ABC is an active area of research \citep{Frazier2020}, and comparing the robustness of different methods should be considered in future work.

-Neural density estimation has become a powerful tool for likelihood-free inference, ``but there is no uniformly best algorithm'' \citep[p.~1]{Lueckmann2021}.
-ABC remains a compelling approach because of its theoretical properties, and it can produce high-fidelity posteriors--especially when low-dimensional but rich summaries can be extracted from complex data.
+Neural density estimation is a powerful tool for likelihood-free inference, ``but there is no uniformly best algorithm'' \citep[p.~1]{Lueckmann2021}.
+ABC remains a compelling approach because of its theoretical properties, and it can produce high-fidelity posteriors, especially when low-dimensional but rich summaries can be extracted from complex data.